reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 108: Brute-force attacks leave a Network trail (Picture 2.2)
 What IPv4 address is likely attempting a brute-force password attack against imreallynotbatman.com? <br />
-- We can use the dest_ip to query what IP Address has been hitting the server using the query “sourcetype=stream” “ dest_ip” and head to src_ip.
+- We can use the dest_ip to query what IP Address has been hitting the server using the query “sourcetype=stream” “ dest_ip” and head to the src_ip.
 We see 99% for IP 23.22.63.114.
 - Enter Search: index="botsv1" sourcetype="stream:HTTP" http_method="POST" dest_ip="192.168.250.70" form_data=*username*passwd*
 - Answer: 23.22.63.114